Unsensed enumeration of cubic unicellular maps on orientable and non-orientable surfaces: Enumeration of unsensed -regular one-face maps on orientable surfaces

-In order to count maps by the formula (\ref{eq:unsensed_orientable_final}) it remains to enumerate maps on orbifolds for orientation-reversing homeomorphisms $h$.
-It turns out that in this case the orbifolds admit a simple description.
-Namely, the following statement holds.
+The contribution in \eqref{eq:unsensed_orientable_final_new} coming from orientation‑reversing symmetries simplifies drastically; the key facts are the following.

-\begin{propos_eng} In the case of one-face maps on an orientable surface $X_g^+$, an orbifold $O$ corresponding to any orientation-reversing homeomorphism $h$ is an orientable or a non-orientable surface with boundary and without branch points. \end{propos_eng}
+\begin{propos_eng} For a $3$‑regular one‑face map on $X_g^+$, any orbifold $O$ corresponding to an orientation‑reversing homeomorphism is a surface (orientable or non‑orientable) with boundary and with no branch points. \end{propos_eng}

-\evidpEng We will give two proofs of this important statement.
-The first of them relies on the connection between one-face maps on an orientable surface and chord diagrams.
-It is well known (see, for example, \cite{LandoZvonkin_engl}) that any one-face map admits a representation in the form of a chord diagram built on $2n$ points.
-But any chord diagram allows only two types of symmetries --- rotations and reflections.
-The first type of symmetry corresponds to orientation-preserving homeomorphisms and to counting sensed one-faced maps.
-The second type corresponds to orientation-reversing homeomorphisms with the period equal to $2$.